secretstartups/handbook/incentives/index.html.md

 #### Process for Recommending a Team Member for a Bonus in BambooHR

-**Note:** Kindly use Nominator Bot for bonus requests instead of BambooHR.
+**Note:** Kindly use Nominator Bot for discretionary bonus requests instead of BambooHR.

 ##### Nominator Bot Process